bertrandpsi/PictureSyncDocumentation/readme.md

 - Set the app as unrestricted for the battery usage
 - Allow the app to use data even if the data saving is enabled.

-## Can we disable the automatic sync?
+## Can I disable the automatic sync?
 Yes!
-In the APP go in the settings and disable the auto-sync.
+In the APP, go to the settings and disable the auto-sync.

+## Can I choose which folder to sync?
+Yes!
+In the APP, go to the settings and choose which folder to sync.
+The APP shows all the picture's folders found on your device.
+By having removing the checkbox on one entry you will disable that folder from the sync operation.